NannyML/nannyml/docs/datasets/ma_employment.rst

 - 16 .Institutionalized group quarters population
 - 17 .Noninstitutionalized group quarters population

-DIS Character 1 - Disability recode
+DIS Character 1 - Disability recode:

 - 1 .With a disability
 - 2 .Without a disability

-ESP Character 1 - Employment status of parents
+ESP Character 1 - Employment status of parents:

 - b .N/A (not own child of householder, and not child in subfamily)
 - 1 .Living with two parents: both parents in labor force
 - 2 .Living with two parents: Father only in labor force